 The rule can be stated on the basis of 3 factors, which are:

-- Charge of Cation: Greater the charge of cation, greater is the covalent character of the ionic bond.
+- The charge of Cation: Greater the charge of cation, greater is the covalent character of the ionic bond.

 - Electronic configuration: For cations with same charge and size, the one, with (n-1)dn nso which is found in transition elements have greater covalent character than the cation with ns2 np6 electronic configuration, which is commonly found in alkali or alkaline earth metals.